liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 - There are clearly some sort of clusters formed by “Muscular male humans”, “Muscular male furries” and “Chubby male furries”.
 - Characters on the right are more popular than those on the left
-- Obviously all male furries point to {% chara_link Pubraseer %} on the right: anyone who likes some male furries almost always like Pubraseer too
+- Obviously most male furries point to {% chara_link Pubraseer %} on the right: anyone who likes some male furries almost always like Pubraseer too

 </details>